COSSAS/bigphish/README.md

 ## What is it?
 BigPhish is an application developed for Internet researchers and law enforcement professionals to study the deployment of phishing kits in the wild.
 This software product originates from a [2021 USENIX paper](https://www.usenix.org/conference/usenixsecurity21/presentation/bijmans), which proposed a method to discover new phishing domains by leveraging Certificate Transparency (CT) logs.
-By continuously monitoring these logs and crawling potential phishing domains, it can identify and monitor domains that have been setup up with a phishing kit.
+By continuously monitoring these logs and crawling potential phishing domains, it can identify and monitor domains that have been set up with a phishing kit.
 Phishing kits are identified by searching for fingerprints, which are unique file paths associated with those kits.
 BigPhish offers an all-in-one solution for monitoring CT logs, crawling domains, storing them in Elasticsearch and a Web application to interact with the results.